Medical Billing and Coding Certification in Idaho – What You Need to Know

 Maintaining Certification and Pursuing Continuing Education

 Continuing Education Units (CEUs) are units of credit earned by completing approved continuing education activities, which are utilized to sustain certification in medical billing and coding in Idaho.
-The American Medical Billing Association mandates that 15 CEUs must be submitted each year in order to sustain certification in medical billing and coding in Idaho.
+The American Medical Billing Association mandates that 15 CEUs must be submitted each year to sustain certification in medical billing and coding in Idaho.

 Engaging in continuing education assists medical billing and coding professionals in remaining cognizant of the most recent industry trends and regulations, as well as cultivating new abilities and knowledge.